TheKrakenCoder/aTMN/README.md

 >!aTMN green,brown

 will make the first 10 markers green and the next 10 brown the next time the !aTMN command is run.
+This command does not actively mark tokens, it changes the markers used the next time the !aTMN command is run.

 The GM can list as many markers as he wants:

 >!aTMN green,brown,red

-will mark up to 30 tokens, first green, then brown, then red.
+will mark up to 30 tokens, first green, then brown, then red the next time the !aTMN command is run.

 ![20 Tokens](aTMN_02.JPG)